Gold prices steady amid Fed rate cut hopes; Trump-Putin talks awaited

 Tesla, Alphabet earnings on tap

-With Tesla, focus will be squarely on the company’s shrinking margins, as it grapples with slowing vehicle sales and a bitter price war in major market China.
-Tesla’s Q2 deliveries missed market expectations.
+With Tesla, the focus will be squarely on the company’s shrinking margins, as it grapples with slowing vehicle sales and a bitter price war in major market China.
+Tesla’s second-quarter deliveries missed market expectations.

 Focus will also be on Tesla’s artificial intelligence and robotics efforts, which CEO Elon Musk has touted as driving the next major leg of growth for the company.